 Take a trip through time and explore the history of Richmond and Virginia at this museum.
 Here you will find artifacts, photographs, and interactive exhibits that tell the story of Richmond’s past and present.

-It’s one of the oldest theatres in the area, operational since 1928, and holds the charm of its old-time until now.
+Byrd Theater is one of the oldest theatres in the area, operational since 1928, and holds the charm of its old-time until now.
 It was named after William Byrd II, the founder of the city.
 It’s a community-focused non-profit organization trying to retain the grand movie-going traditions of the 1920s.

 James River Park System